Suicide Personal Safety Plan

 People need to know that it’s okay to have thoughts about dying – to feel bad sometimes.
 They also need to know that during those times, they are not alone.
 In order for that to happen people need to prepare.
 You may say, “That’s not me,” “My child would never do that,” “Me and my spouse are fine,” “I love myself,” or “Not my friend or family member.”
 I’m here to tell you, it has nothing to do with that – loving yourself or assuming that someone you know will never be so anguished that they would have thoughts of suicide.

 You never know what might happen.
-There’s enough evil, sickness, disaster, divorce, loss, grief, stress and pain in this world to bring anybody down.
+There’s enough evil, sickness, disaster, divorce, loss, grief, stress, and pain in this world to bring anybody down.
 So let’s all be prepared and complete a Suicide Personal Safety Plan.
 Click the link to view it.
 My therapist created and gave these documents to me to complete a while ago and provided me the extra copies to share.
 He thought that I might be able to help someone else given the experience that I had.
 I am sharing this with his permission.
 If anyone wants to use his work in an official capacity, please visit my Contact page and email me so that I can provide you with his contact information.
 I am not sharing his name here for obvious reasons.

 I completed mine and enlisted the help of a dear friend as my witness.
 As you can see on the form, there is a place for a witness to sign as an accountability partner.
 Having this plan in place has helped me on several occasions.
 After the incident I described above, months later I felt myself heading in that direction again.
-I was able to make use of my safety plan and I went and checked myself into a mental health psychiatric facility for a few days, where I received help.
+I was able to make use of my safety plan and checked myself into a mental health psychiatric facility for a few days, where I received help.

 It should be mandatory for everyone to complete a Personal Safety Plan.
 Every church should require every member to complete one.
 Every school needs to have every student fill out their Personal Safety Plan.
-I think it even needs to be adopted to be a homicidal safety plan for schools, since so many school shootings and deaths occur.
+I think it even needs to be adopted to be a homicidal safety plan for schools since so many school shootings and deaths occur.
 People need to have something in place to help them if and when the time comes that they need it.
 Doctor’s offices require several other forms to be filled out; the Personal Safety Plan needs to be one of them.
 Parents should sit and have a talk with kids, and families need to complete theirs together – so do spouses and adult children with their parents.

 Ask your friends to complete one with you.
 You or someone that you love may not need the plan now, but it could be beneficial sometime later.
-I know that everyone would much rather have a plan in place for them and their loved ones and not need it than to never have discussed it and find out that someone that you love may have been helped by it in some way.
+I know that everyone would much rather have a plan in place for themselves and their loved ones and not need it than never have discussed it and find out that someone that you love may have been helped by it in some way.

 One sweet, beautiful life lost is one life lost too many.